benyamins/flc-flashcards/README.md

             "tags": ["countries", "statistics"],
             "case": true,
             "question_type": "ordered",
+            "also": "african_countries",
-            "end_text": "Ethiopia has many ethnic groups, it's largest one is the _Oromo_" }
+            "end_text": "Ethiopia has many ethnic groups, its largest one is the _Oromo_" }
-    ]
+    ],
-    "answers": {
+    "also": {
-        "life": ["python", "love"]
+        "life": ["next year", "when I'm older"],
+        "african_countries": ["Djibouti"]
     }
 }
 ```